RetroBensoft/Tuerkas128-Framework/Perseus_1_0/README.md

   * BAR:  It displays a variable by rendering a bar (for instance, energy)
   * ICON: It displays an on/off variable (for instance, invisibility or speed up)

   The framework does not include code to render the scoreboard, so it must be written for a specific game.
-The values defined in the SB_RenderRoutines lookup table are the addresses of the assembly routine that renders every piece of scoreboard.
+Every value included in the SB_RenderRoutines lookup table is the address of the assembly routine that renders a particular piece in the scoreboard.
 There is a file in `scoreboard\` for every scoreboard type.
-Every file implements its routine.
-These files must be included at the of the file `framework\tuerkas128_code_scoreboard.asm`.
+Each of these files implements the routine of the corresponding scoreboard type.
+These files must be included at the end of the file `framework\tuerkas128_code_scoreboard.asm`.

 * The `screens\` folder must contain 3 files:
   * `tuerkas128_scr_blocks.asm`: the definition of the blocks (tiles)